 cars, white-goods and poodle skirts…

 Through the post-war economic boom felt remained a strong component of not only automotive parts but also of other modern conveniences flourishing at the time, especially of home appliances or “white-goods”, so-called for their typical white paint or enamelled finish.
-Felt filters, gaskets and seals became a staple of the American dream, found in dishwashers and clothes dryers across the nation.
+Felt filters, gaskets and seals became a staple of the American dream, found in dishwashers and clothes dryers across the continent.

-Felt found its way into other domestic markets through women’s magazines full of handy tips and patterns.
+Felt found its way into other domestic markets in the 1950s through women’s magazines full of handy tips and patterns.
 The circle skirt, a full felt skirt often appliquéd, helped to usher in the new wave of growth and optimism in the US, offering a cheap alternative to the voluminous style of ‘The New Look’ made famous by Christian Dior on the runways of Paris.
 Cut from a circle of felt with a hole in the middle for the waist, American home-makers inadvertently emulated American industry with this pattern that resembles a giant gasket.
 KW